Unfolding Ordered Matrices into BioFabric Motifs: From Noisy Patterns to BioFabric Motifs

 Fuchs~\etal~\cite{BioFabricsMotifs2026} proposed a motif simplification for BioFabrics based on four graph patterns: cliques, connectors, fans, and paths.
 These patterns correspond to four matrix patterns: cliques, bicliques, stars, and bands, respectively.
 The [paths\,|\,bands] pattern is a weak pattern which does not capture a strong relation between vertices: it generally scores low on Moran's~$I$~\cite{DBLP:journals/tvcg/BeusekomMS22} and is often part of larger clique or biclique patterns.
 We hence focus on the first three patterns in our discussion.

 A pattern in a matrix is a rectangular submatrix and captures the set of edges present within that submatrix.
 There are two types of such rectangular submatrices: squares along the diagonal [cliques] and rectangles of any aspect ratio which do not contain the diagonal [bicliques].
 [Stars\,|\,fans] are ``skinny bicliques'' of width or height one.
-Below we introduce our versions of the BioFabric motifs corresponding to each (noisy) pattern.
+Below we introduce our versions of the BioFabric motifs.

 We use square annulus glyphs to visualize~[cliques].
 The outer square intersects the vertex lines of the vertices in the clique.
 The original BioFabric motif~\cite{BioFabricsMotifs2026} for a clique is a filled square with potentially some missing edges inscribed.
 However, a square clique represents $O(n^2)$ edges and can accommodate only $n$ inscribed edges, limiting its range.
 Following our Ring Motif simplification~\cite{DBLP:journals/corr/abs-2601-11171} we rather show a hole proportional to the number of missing edges.
 As before, a perfect clique is a solid square.